How to Use a Clothesline Correctly

 And don’t forget, bed sheets make great free or cheap fabric.

-The sky is darkening and the wind is picking up.
+The sky is darkening, and the wind is picking up.
 You know it’s going to start raining soon.
-Socks take forever to put on the line and when it seems it’s going to rain, they take forever to take off the line.
+Socks take forever to put on the line, and when it seems it’s going to rain, they take forever to take off the line.
 Sock hangers allow you to pair up socks and hang them all together.
 When dry, bring the whole kit and caboodle inside for easy sorting.
-I have this one which holds 26 pairs when they are hung with their mates.
+I have this sock hanger, which holds 26 pairs when they are hanging with their mates.
 It’s a bit flimsy, but keeping it out of the elements when not in use has kept it going for a few years now.

 Tip #9: Hang items off items to save space.

-We use Unpaper Towels on this homestead.
-They can rob a lot of space on the line and I prefer to have them all in the direct sunlight to bleach out ketchup stains and such.
+We use unpaper towels on this homestead.
+They can take up a lot of space on the line, and I prefer to have them all in direct sunlight to bleach out ketchup stains and such.
 To save space, I hang them four or five long, securing the top of one to the bottom of another.

 Tip #10: Not all clothespins are created equal.

 • Get a traditional style.
-Fancy pins may look cute, but no one will be envying your line when you are out there picking up your underpants that blew all over your yard.
+Fancy pins may look cute, but no one will envy your line when you are out there picking up your underpants that blew all over your yard.
 The style that worked best 100 years ago still works best.

-• Check the spring.
+• Check the springs.
 Flimsy springs not only quit quickly, but they don’t hold heavier items such as jeans or towels.

-• Don’t get softwoods or plastic.
-Softwoods tend to warp and plastic is prone to breaking.
+• Don’t get softwood or plastic.
+Softwood tends to warp, and plastic is prone to breaking.
 Although plastic lasts longer than the cheap softwood clothespins you are able to buy at most big box stores, they will eventually snap from the strain of being opened.

 • Get pins you can actually open.
 I bought some clothespins a while back that were very heavy duty, but it took two hands to open them.
 Imagine trying to hang your clothes when you need two hands on the pin.
 It isn’t graceful (or very successful).
 I like the ones with the little grooves on them.